Skip to content

 EVENING FARE

 No matter what strikes your fancy for dinner, fresh, flavorful and just plain melt-in-your-mouth are always on the menu.
 At Hill and Holler, nosh on made-from-scratch prosciutto and pesto wood-fired pizza while sampling the local beer menu.
-The Stockyard Ribeye and grilled salmon drizzled in citrus butter keep folks coming back to 50 East.
+The Mountain Steer Meatballs & House Fettucini have created a stir at Gustard's Bistro.
 And don’t head home without experiencing The Asylum burger.
 Angus and short-rib beef, house-made pimento cheese, sautéed onions, crispy bacon, barbecue sauce all on a toasted split-top bun.
 Yep, it’s a mouth full!

 For an upscale dining experience, indulge your taste buds at The Greenbrier's Prime 44 West.
 Named in honor of legendary NBA player Jerry West, the classic steakhouse is a world-class culinary experience.
 For a real treat, order the lobster mashed potatoes, as seen on Food Network’s “Best Thing I Ever Ate.”
 From drinks to the main course, Stardust Cafe features locally raised meats, fresh breads and seasonal produce.
 Their signature “Trust Me” salad boasts an artful plate of organic greens and other accouterments.
 At The Livery Tavern, oysters and other seafood are sourced from Virginia, produce and meats from farms in the Greenbrier Valley.
 The trout almandine--pan-seared local trout with a citrus beurre blanc sauce--is a fan favorite.
 When owners of The French Goat were selecting a location for their bistro-style restaurant, they knew they'd fit right into the “foodie” vibe of the region.
 The award-winning restaurant’s menu transports you to Paris and back.
 And be sure to check out the wine selection.